Skip to content

 Testing Toolkit Functionality

 The toolkit configuration page includes a Test Settings panel on the right side that allows you to test toolkit functionality in real-time.
+For comprehensive testing instructions and best practices, see How to Test Toolkit Tools.

 1. Select a Model: Choose the LLM model from the model dropdown (e.g., gpt-4o).